Klaus Mann: Drug use

+1930s

 In 1932 Klaus wrote the first part of his autobiography, which was well received until Hitler came to power.
 In 1933 Klaus participated with Erika in a political cabaret, called Die Pfeffermühle (The Pepper-Mill), which came to the attention of the Nazi regime.
+The play, which included a daring critique of Hitler, was first performed in Munich and subsequently in Zürich.
 To escape prosecution he left Germany in March 1933 for Paris, later visiting Amsterdam and Switzerland, where his family had a house.

-Also in 1933, Klaus Mann and Annemarie Schwarzenbach, together with Fritz Landshoff and Dutch publisher Emanuel Querido, founded Die Sammlung, a literary magazine, first published in September 1933 in Amsterdam.
-It was primarily affiliated with a number of influential German writers who fled from the Hitler regime during the first years of the establishment and consolidation of Nazi rule.
-The magazine was funded by the wealthy Annemarie Schwarzenbach, and Klaus Mann served as its editor-in-chief from 1933 to 1935, when Die Sammlungs activity ceased.
+The same year, Klaus Mann and Annemarie Schwarzenbach, together with Fritz Landshoff and Dutch publisher Emanuel Querido, founded Die Sammlung, a literary magazine, first published in September 1933 in Amsterdam.
+It was primarily affiliated with a number of influential German writers who fled from the Hitler regime during the first years of the establishment and consolidation of Nazi rule, but other internationally acclaimed authors such as Aldous Huxley and Heinrich Mann contributed essays and editorial work.
+The magazine was funded by Annemarie Schwarzenbach and Klaus's father Thomas Mann.
+Klaus served as editor-in-chief from 1933 to 1935, when Die Sammlung ceased publication, in part due to disagreements between Klaus and his father, as well as other contributors, over frequent politically motivated content.

 Klaus Mann not only played an important role in the consolidation of the German Exilliteratur but also communicated with authors who remained in Germany after 1933.
-In a letter exchange with Gottfried Benn, whose ambivalence towards Nazi rule was well known, Klaus expressed concern about his continued membership in the national German academy of writers, pointing out the moral dilemma it posed, even urging him to leave the country to join the German intellectuals in exile.
+In a letter exchange with Gottfried Benn, whose ambivalence towards Nazi rule was well known, Klaus expressed concern about Benn's continued membership in the national German academy of writers, pointing out the moral dilemma it posed, even urging him to leave the country to join the German intellectuals in exile.
+His work Escape to Life, co-authored by his sister Erika, who at the time was a successful writer for the BBC, was the culmination of his efforts to unite German intellectuals against the de-humanizing politics of the German National Socialists.

+In 1933 Klaus Mann also made acquaintance with Julien Green, who was a successful French author, and engaged in the French Resistance.
+Green, who lived in America, attempted to rationalize his homosexual tendencies in the context of religion.
+Text published by Green indicated a shared sexual behavior with a preference for underaged men.
+From the homosexual relationships Klaus experienced during his life, however, he tended to seek a bond with men equal to his age or older.
+In November 1934 Klaus was stripped of German citizenship by the Nazi regime.
+He became a Czechoslovak citizen.